isomerpages/singapore-customs-old/_businesses/04b-establishing-customes-value-for-imports.md

 title: Establishing Customs Value for Imports
 permalink: /businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports/establishing-the-customs-value
 third_nav_title: Valuation, Duties, Taxes & Fees
+accordion:
+  - title: Definition of Cost, Insurance and Freight incoterms
+    content: <br> The Cost, Insurance and Freight (CIF) incoterms means the seller (exporter) is responsible for delivering the goods onto the vessel of transport and clearing customs at the country of export. <br><br> The seller is also responsible for the international freight charges and purchasing insurance with the buyer (importer) named as the beneficiary. <br><br> The buyer should note that under CIF, the seller is only required to obtain insurance on minimum cover.
+If the buyer wishes to have more insurance protection, he may make arrangements with the seller or arrange for extra insurance coverage on his own. <br><br> The ownership and risk of loss of the goods are transferred to the buyer when the goods are on board the vessel.
+If the goods are damaged or stolen during international transport, the buyer owns the goods and must file a claim based on insurance purchased by the seller. <br><br> The buyer must clear customs and pay for all other costs at the country of import.
+  - title: Definition of Ex Works incoterms
+    content: <br> Under the Ex Works (EXW) incoterms, the seller (exporter) makes the goods available to the buyer (importer) at the seller’s premises or at another named place.
+The seller’s obligations and risks are minimal.
+After the seller delivers the goods, the ownership and risk of loss of the goods are transferred to the buyer. <br><br> The buyer is responsible for all transportation costs, duties and insurance of the goods to the country of import.
+The EXW price does not include the cost of delivering the goods to the port, loading onto the vessel and customs clearance at the country of export.
 ---

 # Establishing the Customs Value